Man who slapped SMRT worker gets jail in a case judge calls 'disgraceful'

 Mr Gian approached them and said: "Excuse me, no eating."

-The group kept their food and remained silent, the court heard, but Shafuan opened a bottle of beverage and wanted to drink from it.
+The group kept their food and remained silent, the court heard, but Shafuan opened a bottled drink and wanted to drink from it.

 Mr Gian then told him that he was not allowed to drink as well.